Backelite/angular-ui-kit/README.md

 > To take full advantage of TypeScript with autocomplete you would have to use an editor with the correct TypeScript plugins.

+# resources

+This project has been started using https://github.com/preboot/angular-webpack

 # License

+Todo